SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ## Exercise 2

-Create a new RStudio project from your neighbour's repository.
-Note the name you choose during project creation in RStudio does not have to be "handouts", i.e. it does not have to match the name of the repostitory on GitHub.
+Create a new RStudio project from your neighbor's repository.
+Note the name you choose during project creation in RStudio does not have to be "handouts", i.e. it does not have to match the name of the repository on GitHub.
 Make further changes to the `collaborators.md` file, then commit & push.